urvidev/GSoC-25_Docs/GSoC.md

 This cross-validation ensures that even when individual keys are valid, the **overall configuration is also logically sound**.

->  This design mimics the logic that previously existed in C++ hard-coded validation, but now in a modular, extensible JSON-driven form — no recompilation needed.

 ####  Integration into GUI